Developer Terms and Conditions

 7.3.4 was previously known to the Recipient free of any obligation to keep it confidential.

-7.5 This clause 7 shall remain in full force and effect notwithstanding any termination of this Agreement.
+7.5 This clause 7 will remain in full force and effect notwithstanding any termination of this Agreement.
+Upon termination or expiration of this Agreement:

 8 REPRESENTATIONS, WARRANTIES AND UNDERTAKINGS